The Tax Brief real effective rates for 111+ countries — bi-weekly, free.

 The Business & Occupation (B&O) tax is a gross receipts tax on the revenue of businesses operating in Washington.
 Unlike a corporate income tax, it applies regardless of whether the business is profitable.
 Rates vary by industry (e.g., 0.471% for retail, 1.5% for services).
 Idaho has no equivalent tax.
 For sole proprietors and small business owners, this can be a meaningful consideration when comparing the two states.

-Idaho’s 5.8% flat rate is higher than Utah’s 4.55% flat tax and Nevada’s 0%.
-It is lower than Montana’s top rate of 5.9% and Colorado’s 4.4%.
-Among Mountain West states, Idaho sits in the mid-range.
-However, compared to Washington’s 0% on wages, Idaho’s rate represents a significant annual cost for earners at every income level.
+Idaho’s 5.3% flat rate (reduced from 5.8% in 2026) is higher than Colorado’s 4.4%, Utah’s 4.55%, and Nevada’s 0%.
+It is lower than Montana’s top rate of 5.65%.
+Among Mountain West states, Idaho now sits below Montana.
+However, compared to Washington’s 0% on wages, Idaho’s rate still represents a significant annual cost for earners at every income level.